-The French expression "Tu chantes comme une casserole"
+The French idiom "Tu chantes comme une casserole"

-Including a full explanation of what it mean and how to use it in a dialogue with an audio example.
-As well as the cool stuff we added like dialogue example, literal meaning, slow pronunciation audio and more!
+Are you ready to learn everything you ever wanted to know about the funny French expression "Tu chantes comme une casserole"?
+This include a full explanation of what it mean and how to use it in a conversation with an audio example.
+But that's not all, we also added some useful stuff like synonym, slow pronunciation audio, dialogue example and more!

 French to English